 LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation character ol Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification LAA040 Retford Kettlewell 0.51 65 No significant highway Located in Contrary to NPPF (High Contrary to Popular Brownfield Development Still in use as a Currently not Discounted at Stage 1 LAA ltd, Grove Street constraints Floodzone 2.
-A sequential and exceptions test would need to demonstrate that the site is suitable if taken forward. risk flood area).
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification character of the CA. LAA040 Retford Kettlewell Itd, Grove Street 0.51 65 No significant highway constraints Located in Floodzone 2.
+A sequential and exceptions test would need to demonstrate that the site is suitable if taken forward.
+Contrary to NPPF (High risk flood area).
 However, brownfield site within town centre.
-Potentially suitable subject to addressing the requirements of the NPPF. policy regarding flood risk.
-Would need to undertake a sequential test and exceptions test to demonstrate suitability. location/bouyant housing market.
-Zoopla statistics indicate a steady increase in house prices in Retford over the past five years. site would provide an opportunity to enhance the townscape. coaching business.
-Unknown availability. suitable due to the whole site being within a high risk flood area.
+Potentially suitable subject to addressing the requirements of the NPPF.
+Contrary to policy regarding flood risk.
+Would need to undertake a sequential test and exceptions test to demonstrate suitability.
+Popular location/bouyant housing market.
+Zoopla statistics indicate a steady increase in house prices in Retford over the past five years.
+Brownfield site Development would provide an opportunity to enhance the townscape.
+Still in use as a coaching business.
+Unknown availability.
+Currently not suitable due to the whole site being within a high risk flood area.
 Any future application would need to demonstrate suitability by meeting the requirements of national and local policy.
-Unknown availability. assessment LAA047 Retford Gringley Villa Farm, Blackstope Lane 2.24 60 Agriculture Separated from the settlement boundary.
+Unknown availability.
+Discounted at Stage 1 LAA assessment LAA047 Retford Gringley Villa Farm, Blackstope Lane 2.24 60 Agriculture Separated from the settlement boundary.
 Blackstope Lane requires upgrading to highway standards.
 Located in Floodzone 2 and 3.
 A sequential and exceptions test would need to demonstrate that the site is suitable if taken forward.
 Contrary to NPPF flood policy.
 Not suitable.
 Separated from settlement.
 Countryside setting.
 Inappropriate.
 Greenfield site.
 Contrary to regeneration priorities.
 Separated from settlement.
 Development has the potential to have an adverse impact on the landscape.
 Available Not suitable due to the whole site being within a high risk flood area, separation from settlement boundary, and significant highway constraints.
 Discounted at Stage 1.
 LAA assessment LAA067 Retford Land off Ollerton Road 9.47 227 Agriculture Site is in a 60mph speed zone and there is no footpath along the site frontage which will need addressing.
 The Highway Authority will require a development of this scale to be supported by a Transport Assessment and Travel Plan prepared in accordance with Planning Practice Guidance.
 A development of this scale should include two points of access such that all traffic is not focused on No major environmental constraints identified.
 Separated from settlement boundary - development would be incongrous in the landscape.
 May be suitable if developed with the adjoining site which adjoins the settlement boundary.
 Potentially suitable if developed with the adjoining site.
 Countryside setting.
 Potentially appropriate if developed with adjoining site.
 Greenfield There are undated cropmarks within the site boundary and that further information is required to evaluate the archaeological potential of the site in order to determine an appropriate mitigation Available Suitability should be informed by the outcome of a landscape assessment.
 Reasonable Alternative.
 Discounted at Stage 3.
 See Appendix B